What is Free Software

 A Free Software licence allows a limitless number of installations to be run, without paying extra.

-Free Software licenses reinforce independence from vendors and provide more choice in service providers.
+Free Software licences reinforce independence from vendors and provide more choice in service providers.

 Free Software provides the freedom to reuse the code for other projects.